fblascogarma/google_ads_backend/README.md

 Although deploying to production is out of the scope of this project, I wanted to provide guidance on important things to consider, and deployment alternatives.

 This section has two sub-sections (backend and frontend) that explains what you need to do to deploy Fran Ads to production.
-Changes needed on the backend and frontend for the app to work correctly on production.
+These changes are needed for the app to work correctly.

 This section doesn't cover load balancers, queue systems, nor scaling architectures.
 That's on you to define how and what to use.